When can kids take off their masks in school? Here's what some experts say

 Falk is lead author of a widely cited study showing that 90% mask compliance cut COVID-19 transmission within several schools in Wisconsin last fall, even when the spread in the community was high.

-Ali Mokdad, Professor of Global Health at the Institute for Health Metrics and Evaluation (IHME) at the University of Washington
+Ali Mokdad, professor of global health at the Institute for Health Metrics and Evaluation at the University of Washington

 When?
 Let's not even talk about it until the spring.